Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_exercises.md

 The eight types of feed-forward loops.[^ffl]
 {: style="text-align: center; font-size: medium;"}

-**Exercise 2:** Modify the Jupyter notebook to count the number of loops of each type present in the *E. coli* transcription factor network.
+**Exercise:** Modify the Jupyter notebook to count the number of loops of each type present in the *E. coli* transcription factor network.
 {: .notice--info}

-**Exercise 3:** How many feed-forward loops would you expect to see in a random network having the same number of nodes as the *E. coli* transcription factor network?
+**Exercise:** How many feed-forward loops would you expect to see in a random network having the same number of nodes as the *E. coli* transcription factor network?
 How does this compare to your answers to the previous two questions?
 {: .notice--info}

 More complex motifs may require more computational power to discover.